globetro/eslint-plugin-private-props/README.md

 # eslint-plugin-private-props

-Assume all properties/methods that begin with an underscore and the `handle` prefix (specific case for React components) are private and generate errors for unused or undeclared properties.
+Assume all properties that begin with an underscore and the `handle` prefix (specific case for React components) are private and generate errors for unused or undeclared properties.

 ## Installation